 Shave or trim with sharp, precise lines near your cheekbones.
 Keep your beard short on the sides and fuller on your chin to take advantage of your square jawline.

-Commonly known as a “Goatee beard“, the circle beard is formed by a chin patch and a moustache.
+Sometimes known as a “Circle beard“, the goatee is formed by a chin patch and a moustache.

 Easy to maintain, the circle beard requires using a trimmer to define the Goatee shape, before using light, gentle strokes to shave the remaining parts of your face completely bare.